Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • local treatment with drops, gels, ointments;

-• bowel cleansing by taking enterosorbents, removing helminths, improving and normalizing microflora;
+• cleansing the intestines by taking enterosorbents, removing helminths, improving and normalizing microflora;

-How to treat ear allergies?
-In case of ear allergies, the ears are washed with nat. solution, use ear drops Cetirizine, Allergodil.
-At mucopurulent discharge it is necessary to clean the ear with a metal quilted jacket with a thread.
+What is the treatment for ear allergies?
+For ear allergies, ear washing is done with saline. solution, apply ear drops Cetirizine, Allergodil.
+At mucopurulent secretions it is necessary to clean the ear with a metal padded jacket with threads.

-Allergic reactions today attack many, in some they manifest themselves on external factors or medicines, and someone has for food.
-In rare cases, allergic irritation occurs only on the face, in many patients, the skin changes in other parts of the body, signs of conjunctivitis and rhinitis appear.
+Allergic reactions today attack many, in someone they manifest themselves on external factors or medicines, and someone for food.
+In rare cases, allergic irritation occurs only on the face, in many patients the skin changes in other parts of the body, signs of conjunctivitis and rhinitis appear.
 If you have never seen how an allergy occurs in adults, the photos in this article will be a good example.

 Allergy on the face in adults: photo

-The main cause of facial allergy in adults is an imperfect and insufficient immune system of the body, so allergens attack and modify cells.
+The main cause of facial allergies in adults is an imperfect and insufficient immune system of the body, so allergens attack and modify cells.

 Quite often, rashes and spots on the face appear as a result of: